marchock/jigsaw/README.md

-jigsaw (jQuery Plugin)
+jigsaw - responsive grid layout
 =====

-A responsive grid system...

 - three options to create grid elements
 - define the number of grid elements to load at a time